 Being a mentee

-I used classic grounded theory (CGT) methodology to conduct data collection and analysis during 6 months of field research in Nairobi, Kenya as a component of an overseas Fellowship.
+I used grounded theory (GT) methodology to conduct data collection and analysis during 6 months of field research in Nairobi, Kenya as a component of an overseas Fellowship.
 My study was focused on urban refugee and migrant women.

 At the outset of considering CGT, I participated in a beginner’s online webinar hosted by Dr. Helen Scott.
 This was a ‘get to know the basics’ introduction about CGT.
 It also forced me to consider that this is a participant-centric approach as delineated in the method books, and going into it with any other mindset is a hindrance to the CGT process.